 Often known to say that he did not fear computers, Isaac Asimov was truly fearful of the lack of computers.
 Isaac Asimov's imagination is synonymous with prophetic visions of the future.
 On science, he said, "The most exciting phrase to hear in science, the one that heralds new discoveries, is not 'Eureka!'
 (I've found it!), but 'That's funny...'"
 At one point, Isaac Asimov served as the Vice President of the MENSA organization.
 He referred to his colleagues in MENSA International as "brain proud" and quite passionately raved about their IQs.
-A genius among geniuses, Isaac Asimov's contribution to science fiction literature stands alongside those of his contemporaries, Arthur C. Clarke and Robert Heinlein.
+A genius among geniuses, Isaac Asimov's contribution to science fiction literature stands alongside those of his contemporaries, and his books surely rival the best Arthur C. Clarke books and the greatest works of Robert Heinlein.
 Whether I, Robot or I, Asimov – the author's memoir – is your book of choice, celebrate this iconic author with the best Isaac Asimov books.

 I, Asimov: A Memoir by Isaac Asimov

 The only way to know the man behind the iconic science fiction novels is to read his autobiography.
 I, Asimov: A Memoir by Isaac Asimov is incredibly honest and open; readers receive a well-rounded sense of who this man was.
 As the synopsis of the book claims, readers will be exposed to Asimov’s “wide-ranging thoughts and sharp-eyed observations on everything from religion to politics, love and divorce, friendship and Hollywood, fame and mortality.”
 There is also an in depth look at the others who worked with Asimov to craft the science fiction genre—such as John W. Campbell, Harlan Ellison, Robert A. Heinlein, Arthur C. Clarke, Lester del Rey, Robert Silverberg, and others.